 OWI leaflet 2015 is designed to cause dissension between the people of

 and their militarist leaders.
 The text reminds the people that their leaders cannot protect them from American bombs.
 The leaflet depicts a worker trying to hold on to his home while a militarist pulls on his leg with a rope.
 The leaflet is printed in brown ink on a blue paper stock.
-There is a reprint coded 2015A in plain black ink on white paper.
+There is a reprint coded 2015A in blue ink on white paper and an identical second reprint printed in brown ink on a white paper.
 OWI records indicate that 5,700,000 copies of leaflet 2015 were printed.
 Text on the back is: Japan

 No one runs away when his home is about to fall.
 He will repair the weak spot before it falls.

 is facing a national crisis.
 The rotten portion of the national structure is the Gumbatsu.
 The recent air raids over Japan have proven the fact that the Gumbatsu have deceived you concerning their strength.
 Japan